substrate-ai/substrate/README.md

 - [ ] Remote image building
 - [ ] Cloud job analytics
 - [ ] Inference support
+- [ ] Spot training
+- [ ] Decreased compute cost (as we do not profit from computing, our focus is minimizing expenses)

 ## 🖥  Running Locally